gboeing/ppd534/syllabus/readme.md

 - Urdan, Statistics in Plain English, ch.
 1. [USC link](https://ebookcentral.proquest.com/lib/socal/reader.action?docID=3060431).
 - Macdonald.
 The American Community Survey.
 Journal of the American Planning Association.
 [Direct link](https://doi.org/10.1080/01944360608976768).
 [USC link](https://www-doi-org.libproxy2.usc.edu/10.1080/01944360608976768).

-## Sep 10 - Coding Bootcamp I
+## Sep 9 - Coding Bootcamp

 Group assignment 1 due the day before class.

-We introduce the basics of Python, a powerful programming language for data analysis, visualization, and software development.
-We work with Python via the Jupyter notebook, which lets you use Python in an interactive coding environment.
+We review the basics of Python: variables, loops, conditionals, and functions to control the logic and flow of your code.
+We work via the Jupyter notebook, which lets you use Python in an interactive coding environment.

 Readings to be completed prior to class:

 - Review the readings from module 1
 - Downey, Think Python, ch.
-1-3.
+1-7.
 [Direct link](https://greenteapress.com/wp/think-python-2e/)

-## Sep 17 - Coding Bootcamp II

-We introduce the basics of Python control: using loops, conditionals, and functions to control the logic and flow of your code's execution.

-Readings to be completed prior to class:

-- Downey, Think Python, ch.
-4-7.
-[Direct link](https://greenteapress.com/wp/think-python-2e/)

-## Sep 24 - Data Cleaning and Descriptive Stats
+## Sep 16 - Data Cleaning and Descriptive Stats

 Reading response 2 due the day before class.
 Group assignment 2 due the day before class.